 Just in time for the summer of 2006, the 2007 Ford Shelby Mustang GT500 is making its way to showrooms across the country.
 The base price for the most powerful Mustang ever made in a Ford factory is $42,975 for the coupe and $47,800 for the convertible.
 Current-model Mustangs cost between $20,000 and $30,000 depending on version and options.
 According to Ford's Web site, the company intends to roll out 8,000 to 10,000 units of the 2007 model.

-For more information on the Ford Shelby Cobra GT500 and related topics, check out the links on the next page.
+For more information on the Ford Shelby Cobra GT500 and related topics, check out the links below.